Sundwalltanner/Rust-Nonogram/README.md

 Once you've done all that, you're ready to learn how to play.

 ## Controls
+These are the default controls.
+They can be easily manipulated by the user, and there will soon be a menu where the user can change the keybindings from within the game.

-The mouse are really basic:
+The mouse controls are really basic:
 * ```Left Mouse Click``` - Fill box if clear.
 Clear box if not clear.
 Interact with buttons.
 * ```Right Mouse Click``` - Mark box if clear.
 Clear box if not clear.